jess-alejo/dev-resources/README.md

 - [Rails Code Along](https://railscodealong.com/lessons/install-rails-and-push-to-github) - learn to create Rails app from start to finish
 - [Rails Service Objects: A Comprehensive Guide](https://www.toptal.com/ruby-on-rails/rails-service-objects-tutorial) - This article discuss what is a service object, when to use it and what are pros and cons of using it.
 - [Recurring Subscriptions in One Day with Rails and Stripe](https://ryanboland.com/blog/one-day-stripe-integration) - An example of adding recurring Stripe subscriptions into your Rails SaaS app quickly and efficiently.
+- [Test Driven Rails](https://thoughtbot.com/upcase/test-driven-rails) - Learn Test-Driven Rails Development using RSpec and Capybara in this series of tutorials.
+As part of the course, you can follow along with Josh as he lets his test drive through each of the steps needed to build out an application.

 ## Style Guides